-‘Grey’s Anatomy’ Spoilers: Will ‘Japril The Sequel Set A Reunion?
+‘Grey’s Anatomy’ Spoilers: Will ‘Japril The Sequel’ Set A Reunion?

 “She realizes from the beginning that something’s going on with him.
 He’s unusually cross with her — even in terms of their working relationship.
 So when she discovers that [the reason] is his father, it kind of opens up a world for her of, ‘Now everything makes sense’ — his attitude, his shortness, his shutting her out.”

 Grey’s Anatomy spoilers hint that this might give April a whole new perspective on Jackson and the struggles that he’s been battling internally for a while.

 Drew said of the development, “This is a very deep and intense situation.
 It gives her more empathy and patience towards him.”

-In fact, once April finds out why they’re really there, she insists that Jackson go and seek his father out.
+In fact, once April finds out why they’re really there, she insists that Jackson should seek his father out.
 Grey’s Anatomy fans might be surprised as it doesn’t look like she’s going to be a meddler.
 Instead, she’s going to take an alternative route and tell him that he can’t do his job until he gets his head back on right.

 Of the moment, Drew said, “I think [she does it] totally out of love, but she’s not going to let on that it is, because… that’s exactly what he needs to hear in that moment.
 She’s so firm and so strong.
 She’s really being a rock for him.”